 Critical Thinking Definition, Skills, and Examples

-Why Employers Value Critical Thinking Skills
+Why Do Employers Value Critical Thinking Skills?

-Employers want job candidates who can evaluate a situation using logical thought and come up with the best solution.
+Employers want job candidates who can evaluate a situation using logical thought and offer the best solution.

 - A triage nurse analyzes the cases at hand and decides the order by which the patients should be treated.

-- A plumber evaluates the materials that best would suit a particular job.
+- A plumber evaluates the materials that would best suit a particular job.